nuxt/website-v2/content/en/guides/get-started/installation.md

 <base-alert type="info">

-Create a directory name `more-fun` and put an `index.vue` file inside.
+Create a directory named `more-fun` and put an `index.vue` file inside.
 This will give the same result as creating a `more-fun.vue` file

 </base-alert>